Tuesday, September 10, 2024

 Is it possible that humans do something similar when remembering locations of objects?
 It's possible, but people don't always seem to have sequences of events in mind when remembering where objects are.
 I can be helpful to remember things like "I came downstairs with my keys and then I was talking to you and I think I left the keys on the table", but it doesn't seem to be necessary.
 If I tell you that I left the keys on the table in a room of a house you've never been to, you can still find the keys.
 If all I remember is that I left the keys on the table, but I'm not exactly sure how that came to be, I can still find them.

 In other words, we seem to form mental images of places and the objects in them.
-While one way to form such an image is by experiencing moving through a place and observing objects in it, it's not the only way, and we can still deal with our mental map of places and things in them even after the original sequence of experiences is long forgotten.
+While one way to form such an image is by experiencing moving through a place and observing objects in it, it's not the only way, and we can still access our mental map of places and things in them even after the original sequence of experiences is long forgotten.

 We appear to remember things after doing significant processing and throwing away the input that led to the memories (or at least separating our memory of what happened from the memory of what's where).
 The way that transformer-based models handle sequences of events is not only different from what we appear to do, it's deliberately different.